Rahman1386/Web-Calculator/README.md

+Web Calculator
-This project is a simple yet functional web calculator built using HTML, CSS, and JavaScript.
-The calculator allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+Overview : This project is a simple web calculator that allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+It is built using HTML, CSS, and JavaScript.

-Features:
-User-Friendly Interface: The calculator has a clean and intuitive design, making it easy for users to enter numbers and operations.
+Features :
+User-Friendly Interface: Easy to use with a clean design.
-Responsive Design: The layout is responsive and adapts well to different screen sizes, ensuring usability on both desktop and mobile devices.
+Responsive Design: Adapts to different screen sizes.
-Real-Time Calculation: All operations are processed in real-time using JavaScript, providing instant feedback as users input their calculations.
+Real-Time Calculations: Instant feedback as you input numbers.
-Basic Arithmetic Operations: The calculator supports the four fundamental operations: addition (+), subtraction (-), multiplication (*), and division (/).
-Technologies Used:
-HTML: Provides the structure of the calculator, including buttons and display areas.
-CSS: Styles the calculator, giving it a modern and user-friendly appearance.
-JavaScript: Handles the logic for the arithmetic operations and updates the display based on user inputs.
+Basic Operations: Supports addition, subtraction, multiplication, and division.